z3rz3s/taxcrawler-dm/README.md

 - Interactive prompts when run without arguments
 - Full CLI support for automation and scheduling
+- Two download modes: **Metadata** (lightweight TXT summary) and **CFDI** (full XML files)
+- Automatic monthly splitting in Metadata mode with graceful continuation on empty months
+- Encrypted local cache to prevent permanent SAT period blocking (error 5002)
+- Automatic datetime offset bypass — each request uses a slightly different timestamp to avoid duplicate detection
-- Descriptive step-by-step logging to stdout and a log file
+- Descriptive step-by-step logging to stdout and a persistent log file
-- Automatic retries on transient network or service failures
+- Automatic retries on transient network or SAT service failures
 - Fail-fast validation before any SAT call is made
-- Organized output: one subfolder per downloaded package
+- Organized output separated by mode and execution date

 ---

 ## How It Works

-The script follows the 4-step flow defined by the SAT Web Service, exposed as independent functions:
+The script follows the official SAT Web Service flow through independent functions:

 ```
+1. _validar_salt         → Verify SAT_CACHE_SALT env variable is set
-1. validar_parametros     → Validate all inputs before touching the SAT
+2. validar_parametros    → Validate all inputs before touching the SAT
+3. resolver_output       → Create results_RFC/metadata|cfdi/YYYY-MM-DD/
-2. cargar_fiel            → Load and verify your FIEL (e.firma) certificate
+4. cargar_fiel           → Load and verify your FIEL (e.firma) certificate
-3. obtener_token          → Authenticate against the SAT and get a session token
+5. obtener_token         → Authenticate against the SAT, get a session token
+6. consultar_historial   → Check encrypted cache for prior attempts (CFDI only)
+7. registrar_intento     → Record attempt and calculate datetime offset (CFDI only)
-4. solicitar_descarga     → Submit the download request, receive a request ID
+8. solicitar_descarga    → Submit the download request, receive a request ID
-5. verificar_solicitud    → Poll the SAT until the request is ready (minutes to hours)
+9. verificar_solicitud   → Poll the SAT until the request is ready (minutes to hours)
-6. descargar_paquete      → Download each ZIP package returned by the SAT
+10. descargar_paquete    → Download each ZIP package returned by the SAT
-7. extraer_xmls           → Extract individual XML files from each ZIP
+11. extraer_metadata     → Extract TXT, rename as YYYY-MM-RFC.txt, delete ZIP (Metadata)
+    extraer_cfdi         → Extract XMLs, rename ZIP as YYYY-MM-RFC.zip, keep it (CFDI)
-8. imprimir_resumen       → Print a final summary with totals and duration
+12. generar_resumen      → Print human-readable summary with totals and top issuers
 ```

-Each function is responsible for a single step, logs exactly what it is attempting, and handles its own errors with human-readable explanations.
+**Metadata mode** processes the date range month by month, continuing automatically if a month has no CFDIs (SAT code 5004).
+This provides granular per-month logs and avoids timeouts on large ranges.

+**CFDI mode** submits the full date range in a single request, using the encrypted cache to apply an automatic second-offset bypass on every attempt.

 ---

 ## Requirements

-- Python 3.10+
+- Python 3.13 (recommended — tested and verified)
-- A valid **FIEL (e.firma)** issued by the SAT, composed of:
+- A valid **FIEL (e.firma)** issued by the SAT:
   - `.cer` — public certificate file
   - `.key` — private key file
   - Password for the private key